-PTI led Government announced supporting today’s #AuratMarch on the condition that the participants of the march would not harm honour and dignity of the country.
+PTI led Government announced supporting today’s AuratMarch on the condition that the participants of the march would not harm the honour and dignity of the country.

 PPP, however, announced complete support for the march with no strings attached.
 It accused both the Pakistan Tekreek-i-Insaf (PTI) and PML-N of being on the same page on the issue of women’s march.

-PML-N also put the condition on marchers to take a stance which was culturally acceptable to society.
+PML-N also put the condition on marchers to take a stance that was culturally acceptable to society.

-“The organisers must raise and write culturally acceptable slogans with utmost care,” a PML-N leader said.
+“The organizers must raise and write culturally acceptable slogans with the utmost care,” a PML-N leader said.

 #AuratAzadiMarch has been celebrated in various cities across Pakistan today to mark International Women’s Day.

-There are also the news of stone pelting on the marchers here in Pakistan today.
+There are also the news of stone-pelting on the marchers here in Pakistan today.
 BBC Urdu has also shared a short clip showing the visuals.
-Police was to guard the marchers amid widespread controversy related to the celebration of WID here in Pakistan.
+Police were to guard the marchers amid widespread controversy related to the celebration of WID here in Pakistan.

-Prime Minister Imran Khan decided to have an opinion about today’s #AuratMarch and said that sustainable socio-economic development could only be ensured by providing equal opportunities and a conducive environment to women.
+Prime Minister Imran Khan decided to have an opinion about today’s #AuratMarch and said that sustainable socio-economic development could only be ensured by providing equal opportunities and a conducive environment for women.